 The State Payroll Operations service area administers the central payroll system (CIPPS) and ensures and facilitates the calculation of payroll and benefits for state employees by agency payroll personnel.
 Most state employees are served by CIPPS, although the largest state-supported colleges and universities operate independent payroll systems.
-In addition to payroll related services, this unit is responsible for the state's charge card services (both purchasing and travel), compliance monitoring and reporting.

 Agencies may calculate several payrolls on a weekly, biweekly, semimonthly or monthly basis or "as needed" to cover special situations and demands.
-About 1,300 payroll staff at over 200 agencies and institutions are granted secure access to the central payroll system.
-The distribution of pay is either by direct deposit (about 93% of all salaried employees) or by payroll check.
+About 1,200 payroll staff at over 218 agencies and institutions are granted secure access to the central payroll system.
+The distribution of pay is either by direct deposit (about 98% of all salaried employees) or by payroll check.

 Employers are subject to severe financial penalties for inaccurate reporting of federal tax withholding.
-DOA deposits about \$195 million each quarter on behalf of over 200 state agency employers.
-This activity includes the administration of the Federal Automated Deposit program (FAD), preparation and electronic filling of quarterly withholding reports (IRS Form 941), preparation of year end filings for over 120,000 W-2 forms, electronic reporting to the IRS and the Social Security Administration, and preparation and filing of adjusted forms as needed (Forms 941C, W-2C, and W-3C).
+DOA deposits about \$225 million each quarter on behalf of over 218 state agency employers.
+This activity includes the administration of the Federal Automated Deposit program (FAD), preparation and electronic filing of quarterly withholding reports (IRS Form 941), preparation of year end filings for over 120,000 W-2 forms, electronic reporting to the IRS and the Social Security Administration, and preparation and filing of adjusted forms as needed (Forms 941C, W-2C, and W-3C).